S00085/cxp/4.ADR/ADR02_Process_Orchestrator_Selection.md

 ### Functionality
 - Low-code platform for automating routine tasks.
 - Strong in workflows between Microsoft and third-party services.
-- Less suited for complex process modeling.
+- Less suited for complex process modelling.

 ### Integration
 - Excellent with Microsoft 365 and various third-party apps.